ravish-tech/DXCLondonCodingClub/09-05-2017/Readme.md

 As we can see above 5th number in this serise is 5.

-Can you find the 100th number in this series?
+Can you find the 38th number in this series?

-*(Bonus problem: what is the first number in fibnocci seriese which is 5 number long. nnnnn)*
+*(Bonus problem: Find the sum of all even numbers in a fibnocci seriese of first 100 fibnocci numbers.)*

 ### Problem 2